Iceapinan/24GameChecker/README.md

 ### How it works:
 - Input four digits that you want to solve = 24
 - Tap "Go"
-- The solution will appear in front of you.

 ##### This is my first iOS App created when I was in Grade 8 on 09/06/2013.
 ##### Update 28/06/2017 : 24GameChecker supports from iOS 9 to iOS 11 devices.